raspberrypilearning/packaging-your-code/en/step_4.md

 In the `[project]` section, change the author's name and email address to your name and email address.

-The `name` of the project must be the same as the folder name which contains the module.
+The `name` of the project must be the same as the folder name which contains the code.
 In this example, we called it `motivate`, but if you called the folder something different, change the name here too.
 --- /task ---

+--- task ---
+In a command prompt, make sure you are in the same directory as the `pyproject.toml` file, then type this command to build the package:

+--- code ---
+---
+language: bash
+line_numbers: false
+---
+python3 -m build

+--- /code ---